What’s more important? Lifespan or Health Span? – Michael Geer

 Michael Geer: Thanks, Harry.
 Yeah, excited to be on here.

 Harry Glorikian: So.
-Let’s start off like I mean, before we get into the details on the company or what you’re doing there at Humanity is, you know, your background is more tech than it is health.
+Let’s start off like I mean, before we get into the details on the company or what you’re doing there at Humanity, your background is more tech than it is health.
 So what did you do in the past and what sort of prepared you for starting a health tech company?

 Michael Geer: Yeah, for sure.
 Yeah, so I guess I started off as a failed astronaut, I did aerospace and space.
 I’ll get there eventually, pay my way in as many of us will end up doing.
 But yes, then because of that obsession, ended up over in Moscow and ended up starting one of the, you know, being on the founding team of one of the biggest dating sites in the world, Badoo.
-When I left Badoo, which is around 2010, I it was those two years right after that that I had a couple of people close to me who got late-stage cancer.
+When I left Badoo, which is around 2010, Those two years right after that, that I had a couple of people close to me got late stage cancer.